 The whole kitchen was designed to be a social space.
 We were lucky to be able to include a large island that is the focus of the room.
 I like to cook, so it was important for me to have the hob in the island so my husband and I can chat when I’m cooking without me having my back to him.
 We also included a wine fridge, a window seat, built in speakers that link up to a Sonos system and seating at the island to make it the perfect entertaining space.
 We have had more than a few late nights with friends and family dancing around the kitchen!

 I knew I wanted a painted kitchen with bespoke options such as an oak-lined larder cupboard.
 We found a local cabinetry maker than could do it within our budget (and much less than the big kitchen brands) and worked with him to design every detail including the bespoke beading on the doors.
-To keep it light, we painted the main cupboards Little Greene Tusk and the island Dash of Soot – i’d really recommend Little Greene for kitchens as it hasn’t chipped or marked at all.
+To keep it light, we painted the main cupboards – i’d really recommend Little Greene for kitchens as it hasn’t chipped or marked at all.
 The worktop is Silestone and it is brilliant – I can chop directly on it, put hot pans straight on to it and wipe up staining foods like turmeric with ease.
 Our industrial bar stools from Cult Furniture give a but of edginess and I added in a cook-book shelf wall using picture shelves from Ikea which we cut to size.

 For the dining area of the room we knew we wanted a stand-out dining table.
 We found the perfect one whilst in Bali.
 Basically, we just picked out a large hunk of wood in a shed-like ‘factory’ and they created a table and bench out of it and shipped it to the UK.
 It is such a talking piece in the room.
 The chairs around it are replica Eames Eiffel chairs.

 I am really into Scandi style at the moment so I have created a gallery wall with monochrome Scandi prints that sits just above the dining table.
 They are from Olive et Oriel and David Ehrenstrahle.
 The living area of the room still needs a bit of work, but just now we have a couple of sofas, cosy blankets and plenty of cushions.
-The large round mirror was a must-have piece for me and was a bit of a splurge from The White Company.
+The large round mirror was a must-have piece for me.
 I love this room so much I spend all my time in here and rarely sit in the living room.